Robust registration of medical images in the presence of spatially-varying noise

 \section{Bias field noise and empirical mode decomposition}

 Spatially varying noise or bias field is a common source of noise in MR images.
-Bias field can potentially cause the registration process to diverge, particularly, when similarity measure is not robust to bias field.
-SSD, CC and MI are some of these similarity measures.
-Even RC similarity measure is not completely successful in reducing bias field noise.
-In this section, we investigate the ability of EMD in reducing and removing this noise.
+Bias field noise can potentially cause the registration process to diverge, particularly, when similarity measure is not robust to the noise.
+Sum-of-squared-differences (SSD), correlation coefficient (CC) and mutual information (MI) are some of the non-robust similarity measures.
+Our results suggest that even Residual Complexity (RC) similarity measure has limited capacity in overcoming the bias field noise.
+In this section, we investigate the ability of EMD in reducing and removing this noise during the registration process.

-EMD practically decomposes signal into components with different frequency bands.
-Extracted IMFs in each level (scale) of the EMD are the signal component with a particular frequency band.
-The remaining components of the signal are characterized by the residual in that level.
-Considering the sifting process, each IMF is the signal subtracted by the average of the minimum and maximum envelopes.
-In two-dimensional space, a bias field noise is a local spatial variation in signal.
-The average of minimum and maximum envelopes of the signal is aware of this spatially varying noise, therefore, by subtracting this noise from the signal, IMF is noise free.
+EMD is a powerful tool to extract the biad field noise from the image.
+Here, we provide an intuitive explanation for this statement.
+EMD provides a decomposition of the signal into its principle components in different levels of granularity.
+The principle patterns or the IMFs in each level (scale) contain a portion of the signal with a particular level of detail.
+The remaining components of the signal are explained in the residual part.
+Defined by the sifting process, each IMF is constructed by iteratively subtracting the average of the minimum and maximum envelopes from the original signal.
+In a two-dimensional space, the bias field noise could be estimated as a local spatial variation in the signal.
+The average of the minimum and the maximum envelopes is highly affected by this local spatial variation because both signals carry low-frequency patterns.
+Therefore the the average of the minimum and the maximum envelopes absorbs the bias field noise.
+By subtracting this average envelope from the signal, IMF becomes noise free.

-Bias field noise can be represented by a mixture of two-dimensional Gaussian functions (kernels) \cite{myronenko2010intensity}.
-We distort image $I(x,y)$ with bias field noise according to the following equation:
+Mathematically, the bias field noise can be represented by mixture of two-dimensional Gaussian functions (kernels) \cite{myronenko2010intensity}.
+We distort the image $I(x,y)$ with bias field noise according to the following equation: